getappmap/appmap-js/docs/integrations/docker.md

 ## Troubleshooting AppMap and Docker

-### AppMaps are not visible in plugin with directory correctly mounted
+### AppMap Diagrams are not visible in plugin with directory correctly mounted <!-- omit in toc -->

-You may experience an issue on Linux where you have correctly bind mounted the `tmp/appmap` directory into your Docker container, but are still unable to see the AppMaps in your project.
+You may experience an issue on Linux where you have correctly bind mounted the `tmp/appmap` directory into your Docker container, but are still unable to see the AppMap Diagrams in your project.

 <img class="video-screenshot" src="/assets/img/docs/guides/docker-no-appmaps.webp"/>